 - at least 20 days’ practical training, carried out under pedagogical mentoring in a declared non-profit organisation.

 The certificate is awarded by training organizations authorized by the Prefect (Prefects are the custodians of State authority in Regions and Departements).

 Young people participating in European voluntary programmes such as European Voluntary Service (EVS) may obtain the Youthpass certificate, which they partly complete themselves after self-assessment of their learning.
 The certificate is a validation and recognition tool for skills acquired in non-formal educational settings.
 It can be useful when looking for a job or in vocational training, above all because it reflects the holder’s qualities, their ability to adapt to intercultural environments, commit to a project and be mobile.

 Digital tools make it possible to add value to the skills gained by the volunteer, like the “civic engagement” account (or volunteer account) implemented by the French government.

 The Civic Engagement Account (CEC) was established by the Law of 8 August 2016, known as the “Labour Law” (Loi travail).
-This is a measure that aims to recognise and promote volunteer engagement for association managers.
-It gives those who are eligible access to additional training, which is credited to their professional training accounts.
+This is a measure that aims to recognise and promote volunteer engagement for association managers or people realizing a civic service, etc. It gives those who are eligible access to additional training, which is credited to their professional training accounts.
 (See Glossary).
 Volunteers who want to take advantage of this measure should declare their activities on the remote service for declaring volunteer activities: “the civic engagement account”.